 dummy?
 We may encounter an actual binding for

 that same name, so we should avoid shadowing user names at all

-two problems.
+three problems.
 (Add them after the tests from the first part.)
 Be very

 careful when you write the test for the first problem: it should

 demonstrate getting such a dummy value without testing the actual value